-Kristen E. Jeffers is the founder and editor-in-chief of The Black Urbanist, a project of The Kristen Jeffers Media Group.
+Kristen E. Jeffers is the founder and editor-in-chief of The Black Urbanist, a project of Kristen Jeffers Media.
 She holds a Master of Public Affairs focused on community and economic development from the University of North Carolina Greensboro, and a Bachelor of Arts in communication with a concentration in public relations from North Carolina State University.

-She is the author of the e-book Killing the Civic Inferiority Complex (second edition in production).
-She is a regular presenter at the annual Congress for New Urbanism on civic pride, cultural diversity, and the power of grassroots in communities.
+She has presented at the annual Congress for New Urbanism on civic pride, cultural diversity, and the power of grassroots in communities.
 In addition, she participated on a panel at the 2012 UNC Global American South conference on the reverse migration of African Americans.
 She is a Streetsblog Network member and featured contributor to Sustainable Cities Collective.
-She has also contributed articles to the [Greensboro] News & Record, The Atlantic Cities, Grist, Next City, Better!
-Towns and Cities, and Urban Escapee.
+She has also contributed articles to CityLab, [Greensboro] News & Record, Yes!
+Weekly, Grist, Next City, Better!
+Towns and Cities, Urban Escapee and Urbanful.

 Must See Posts